angulardevelopment/micro-frontend-monorepo/README.md

 ### About the app
-it is a workspace which has multiple apps and library
+it is a workspace which has multiple apps and library.
+Nx project

 ### Packages used
 -    "@ngrx/component-store": "~14.0.0",